Religions in Japan

 It is why there are different objects of faith.
 If villagers in old times settled down near a river, they would idolize it as a God.

-Thus, there was a religion worshiping Mt.
+Interestingly, there was a religion that worshiped Mt.
 Fuji.

 What more?